 Q. Are you related to Jessamyn West the author?

 A. No, though we have the same name, and I do have a Jessamyn West page about her.
-I am related to Tom West from Soul of a New Machine and Peter Coyote the actor.
+I am related to Tom West from Soul of a New Machine and Peter Coyote the actor and Chris Schwarz from Lost Art Press.

 Q. Did you really used to be married?
 Were you married in Las Vegas?

 A. Yes.
 I was married from 1994 to 1999.
-The story of why and how I got married written by my ex used to be online, but now it isn't.
+The story of why and how I got married written by my ex used to be online, but now it's only avilable via the Internet Archive.
 He has since remarried, and I have not.

 Q. What places do you frequent online?